MC1053121 – (Updated) Microsoft 365 apps: We will prompt users to back up their files in Microsoft OneDrive (new info) (archived)

 User Confusion

-Users may be confused by the new prompt to back up files to OneDrive, leading to frustration and potential disruption in their workflow.
+Users may be confused by the new prompts to back up files to OneDrive, leading to frustration and decreased productivity.

 - roles: End Users, Support Staff